Formalizing a marriage

 Entering into a contract of marriage

-Generally, a marriage shall not be contracted earlier than one month and later than three months from the date on which the prospective spouses submitted an application for marriage to a vital statistics office.
-A vital statistics office may with good reason shorten or extend the term for up to six months.
+Generally, a marriage shall not be contracted earlier than one month and later than six months from the date on which the prospective spouses submitted an application for marriage to a vital statistics office.
+A vital statistics office may with good reason shorten the term.
 The marriage is considered contracted immediately after the prospective spouses say “I do”.

 Upon entering into contract of marriage, a person may choose a new surname or keep the current surname.
+Upon entering into contract of marriage, only one of the prospective spouses receives a new name.
 The new surname may:

-- be a common surname with the spouse (surname which was last borne by one of the spouses before marriage)
+- be a surname which was last borne by one of the spouses before marriage

 - consist of a surname that was last borne before the marriage, followed by hyphenated surname of their spouse.

-In the case of any questions concerning marriage, contact the local government of your county seat, or the Tallinn vital statistics office.
+In the case of any questions concerning marriage, contact the local government of your county center (in Tallinn, the vital statistics department.